 Romania's national airline Tarom as well as all major European Airlines

-are offering non-stop flights from Western and Central Europe to Bucharest - the largest city in the country.
+are offering non-stop flights from cities in Western and Central Europe to Bucharest.

 Traveling by train from other European countries to Romania takes from four hours

 (Budapest to Arad or to Oradea) to about 30 hours (Paris to Bucharest).

 As most train tickets allow several stopovers en route,

 train travel can be an affordable and relaxing way to include Romania in a European trip.

 First and second-class sleepers are available for journeys longer than 10 hours and for overnight trains.